Biden, G7 leaders announce joint declaration of support for Ukraine at NATO summit

 "It's a powerful statement, a powerful statement of our commitment to Ukraine as it defends its freedom today ad as it rebuilds its future," Mr. Biden said.
 "We're going to be there as long as it takes."

+After a bilateral meeting between Mr. Biden and Zelenskyy, the president told reporters that he hoped "we have finally put to bed the notion of whether or not Ukraine is welcome in NATO — it's going to happen.
+We're all moving in the right direction.
+I think it's just a matter of getting by the next few months."

-Japanese Prime Minister Fumio Kishida stressed that solidarity for Ukraine from the G7 "will never waver."
+Japanese Prime Minister Fumio Kishida stressed earlier that solidarity for Ukraine from the G7 "will never waver."

 The declaration marks the start of talks with Kyiv to formalize through bilateral security commitments and arrangements long-term support for Ukraine.
 The framework aims to ensure Ukraine has a sustainable force capable of defending the country through continued security assistance and modern military equipment, strengthen Ukraine's economic stability through reconstruction and recovery efforts, and provide technical and financial support for Ukraine's needs stemming from Russia's ongoing war.